- Explore all your options for getting cash before tapping your 401(k) savings.

 - Transferring higher interest credit card balances to a new lower (or zero) interest credit card

 - Using other non-retirement savings, such as checking, savings, and brokerage accounts

 - Using a home equity line of credit or a personal loan3

-- Withdrawing from a Roth IRA—these withdrawals are usually tax- and penalty-free
+- Withdrawing from a Roth IRA—contributions can be withdrawn any time, tax- and penalty-free

 How do you take a withdrawal or loan from your Fidelity 401(k)?